dimsav/elasticsearch-reference/README.md

 **Master Node**: One node in the cluster is elected to be the master node.
 It is in charge of managing cluster-wide changes like creating or deleting an index, or adding or removing a node from the cluster.

+---

+**Index**: a place to store related data.
+In reality, an index is just a “logical namespace” which points to one or more physical shards.

+**Shard**: A [shard](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/inside-a-shard.html) is a low-level “worker unit” which holds just a slice of all the data in the index.
+[Read more](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/_add_an_index.html)

 ## Storing documents

 The action of saving documents to elasticsearch, is called "indexing".
 [See more](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/index-doc.html)